goutamdadhich/DSA-DAA-using-popular-languages/README.md

 Now enter the user-id and password

-Then come to the repo again and on the left side where the files section starte you will see the "PULL REQUEST" option.
+Then come back to the repo again and on the left side where the files section start you will see the "PULL REQUEST" option.
-Click on it and the click on create pull request green color button.
+Click on it and then click on create pull request green color button.

 And you made it.